 Select from the Alibaba Cloud Images list.

-Note1.9 is the image version.
-Due to rapid version iterations, you can just select the latest version when deploying.
+NoteIn this example, 1.9 is the image version.
+Due to fast iterations, select the latest image version during deployment.

 Mount storage

-Mount an external storage (such as OSS or NAS) for the service.
-The generated videos will be automatically saved to the corresponding data source.
-Take OSS as an example, set the following parameters:
+Mount an external storage data source, such as Object Storage Service (OSS) or Network Attached Storage (NAS), to the EAS service.
+The service automatically saves generated videos to the mounted data source.
+To use OSS as an example, click OSS and configure the following parameters:

-Uri: Select an OSS bucket directory.
-For more information about how to create a bucket and directory, see Get started with the OSS console.
-Make sure that your bucket is in the same region as the EAS service.
+Uri: Select the source directory of an OSS bucket.
+For information about how to create a bucket and a directory, see Get started with the OSS console.
+The bucket must be in the same region as the EAS service.

-Mount Path: The destination path in the service instance.
+Mount Path: The target path to mount in the service instance.
 For example,

 /code/data-oss.